jgwentworth92/HouseofSpoons/Readme.md

 console.log('Running at\nhttp://localhost:3300');
 ```

+step 4:

-step 4: open cmd and navigate to the staking folder, as for example, cd desktop, cd staking website and run the command node server.js to start the server and test the website functionalities.
+- [x] open cmd and navigate to the staking folder
+- [x] run the command node server.js to start the server and test the website functionalities